alecerio/NeuralCasting/README.md

 Overall, NeuralCasting is designed to deploy neural networks on resource-constrained and real-time systems, ensuring efficient execution and enabling worst-case execution time (WCET) analysis.

+## Structure

+The NeuralCasting repository is structured as followed:

+- *common*: contains the shared code of the framework.
+- *config*: contains the config files of the repository.
+- *custom_ops*: contains the definition for custom operations not canonical in ONNX.
+These units can be used within rewrite patterns.
+- *experiments*: contains the results of the experiments.
+- *graph*: constains the definition of the NeuralCasting graph genertaed from the ONNX models.
+- *mem*: contains tools for the memory analysis of the models using the NeuralCasting graph.
+- *ncast_lib*: contains the C code library of NeuralCasting.
+- *node_fusion*: contains the rewrite patterns to modify the NeuralCasting graph.
+- *onnx*: contains the onnx models used for the experiments.
+- *ops*: contains the single operators of the NeuralCasting framework that compose the NeuralCasting graph.
+- *patmos*: contains the code for the Patmos benchmark of the different operators.
+- *wcet*: contains the code for the WCET analysis with Platin of the different operators.

 ## Setup

 Clone the repository: